spiwokv/paremtSNEcv/README.rst

 Discovery of collective variables using parametric tSNE
 -------------------------------------------------------

-Nonlinear dimensionality reduction techniques, such as t-distributed stochastic neighbor embedding (t-SNE, 1), are promising approaches for development of collective variables for enhanced sampling molecular simulations.
+Nonlinear dimensionality reduction techniques, such as t-distributed stochastic neighbor embedding (t-SNE) [1], are promising approaches for development of collective variables for enhanced sampling molecular simulations.
 Low dimensional embeddings calculated by these methods may be used to define bias forces or bias potentials in methods such as steered dynamics or metadynamics.
 The obstacle that must be addressed to apply such collective variables is caused by the fact that it is usually not possible to calculate low dimensional embeddings for new out-of-sample structures.
-To solve this we used so called parametric t-SNE (2).
+To solve this we used so called parametric t-SNE [2].
 Standard t-SNE optimizes low-dimensional embeddings to match high-dimensional data.
 Parametric t-SNE uses a feed-forward neuronal network to calculate low-dimensional embeddings from high-dimensional data.
 Instead, of optimizing low-dimensional embeddings it optimizes parameters of the neuronal network.
 After training, the network can be